petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/displaying-object-entries.md

    ![Select the fragment and click Select Collection.](../objects/displaying-object-entries/images/02.png)

-1. In the modal window, click on the *Collection Providers* tab and select the *Object's provider*.
+1. In the modal window, click the *Collection Providers* tab and select the *Object's provider*.

    ![In the Collection Providers tab, select the Object's provider.](./displaying-object-entries/images/03.png)